canjs/canjs/docs/can-guides/commitment/api-guide.md

 ### Library Collection pages

-The API docs are divided in 4 parts:
+The API docs are divided in 4 collection pages:

 - [can-core]
 - [can-ecosystem]
 - [can-infrastructure]
 - [can-legacy]

+Each collection page acts as an overview and cheat sheet for the modules and functionality contained within the collection.

 The [can-core] collection contains the documentation for the libraries that are use most commonly and directly within a CanJS application.
 This is where the Model-View-ViewModel